SUMMER VACATION IN OMAN

 © Mirella Sidro

-“We are now going to the Yemeni border.”
-I beg your pardon?!?
+“We are now driving to the Yemeni border.”
+Please what?!?
 Isn’t that dangerous?
 Abdullah laughs.
-No, it isn’t.
-We keep going up.
-The more we climb, the foggier and cooler it gets, and the vegetation becomes richer.
-Flowers of many colors stand out from the lush greenery.
-The trees appear like shadows protruding from the fog.
-Abdullah leaves the road and turns onto a gravel path.
+No, it is not.
+It continues upwards.
+As we ascend, it gets foggier, cooler and the vegetation richer.
+Flowers in many different colors stand out against the lush green.
+The trees appear like shadows protruding from the mist.
+Abdullah leaves the road and turns off onto a gravel path.
 He stops at a hill.
 I can’t see much because the fog is very thick.

 © Mirella Sidro